zeromq/libzmq/tests/README.md

 fail because it takes time for sockets to settle after a connect.
 If you need to add a sleep, please be consistent with all the other tests and use: msleep (SETTLE_TIME);

+#   Ensure proper cleanup

+If a test program uses unity, it will execute test cases individually, and will continue to run further test cases if an assertion in one test case fails.
+However, the test case that had an assertion failure will be aborted.
+To ensure that the resources of the test case are properly cleaned up, use appropriate setUp and tearDown functions.
+These are run by unity before each test case starts resp. after it ended (whether successfully or not).
+The same setUp and tearDown function is used for all test cases in a test program.

+For many test cases, the following setUp and tearDown functions will be appropriate:
+	void setUp ()
+	{
+		setup_test_context ();
+	}

+	void tearDown ()
+	{
+		teardown_test_context ();
+	}

+Within the tests, do not use zmq_socket and zmq_close then but test_context_socket and test_context_socket_close instead.
+These functions will register/unregister sockets with the test_context.
+All sockets not closed when tearDown is executed, with forcibly be closed with linger=0 before terminating the context.
+Note that it is a misuse not to close sockets during successful test execution, and a warning will be output.

 #   Building tests in Windows